It Wasn't Me: Legacy

+"It Wasn't Me" was one of Michael Jackson's favorite songs and he had Shaggy perform it at his 30th anniversary concert show in 2001.
+Shaggy later told the Hot Morning Crew radio show that when the two met, Jackson told him the song sounded like something he would write, which prompted Shaggy to quip, "So you be bangin', huh?"

-The lyrics of "It Wasn't Me" inspired Slate writer Josh Levin to coin the term the "Shaggy defense" to describe R. Kelly's defense at his 2008 child pornography trial stemming from the production of a sex tape: "I predict that in the decades to come, law schools will teach this as the 'Shaggy defense'.
+The lyrical content of "It Wasn't Me" inspired Slate writer Josh Levin to coin the term the "Shaggy defense" to describe R. Kelly's defense at his 2008 child pornography trial stemming from the production of a sex tape: "I predict that in the decades to come, law schools will teach this as the 'Shaggy defense'.
 You allege that I was caught on camera, butt naked, banging on the log cabin floor?
 It wasn't me."
 R. Kelly was ultimately found not guilty on those charges.

-Levin repeated the term on NPR, and "Shaggy Defense" entered common use to describe a defendant flatly denying guilt despite overwhelming evidence against them.
+Levin repeated the term on NPR, and "Shaggy defense" entered common use to describe a defendant flatly denying guilt despite overwhelming evidence against them.

-The song was spoofed by Bob Rivers, as Caught Me One Handed, and makes a reference to the Scooby-Doo character, Shaggy Rogers.
+The song was spoofed by Bob Rivers, as "Caught Me One Handed", and makes a reference to the Scooby-Doo character, Shaggy Rogers.
 The video focused on him being caught masturbating (about the girl next door) by his mother.
 The song was also spoofed on Svengoolie.
 On The Chris Moyles Show, the song was used as a prank call with "Shaggy" (actually impressionist Jon Culshaw) trying to book a taxi, with the final line being "Can you drop me off at The Chris Moyles Show on BBC Radio 1?, 97 to 99 FM".